tongzou/Gomoku/README.md

 ### Run

+This project depends on the `gym-gomoku` gym environment.
+Please install that first: https://github.com/tongzou/gym-gomoku.

 In a terminal or command window, navigate to the top-level project directory `Gomoku/` (that contains this README) and run one of the following commands:

 ```python main.py```